+14018319200

 Abrasive Blasting

 To create a satin finish, a smaller abrasive material, such as glass beads or aluminum oxide, is typically used.
-The smaller particles produce a more gentle impact on the metal surface, resulting in a smoother finish.
+The smaller particles produce a gentler impact on the metal surface, resulting in a smoother finish.
 Additionally, the blasting pressure and velocity are typically reduced to prevent over-abrasion of the surface.

 The distance between the blasting nozzle and the metal surface is also a critical factor in achieving a satin finish.
 By increasing the distance, the impact of the abrasive particles is reduced, resulting in a more subtle surface texture.
 Adjusting the angle and pattern of the blasting stream can also achieve the desired satin finish.